Nathan-Yorio/webfont-generator-pom-fix-2023/README.md

-### 2023-2-14 Fork I made to add a small functional fix to the setup script so that the sfntly tool will still compile
+### 2023-2-14 Fork I made to add a small functional fix to the setup script so that the sfntly tool will still compile, will probably break again whenever the next version is forced

 Web Font Generator
 ------------------